 Be sure to file your Form 301 before accepting any contribution at the higher contribution limit.
-The Form 301 declares that the candidate agrees to the voluntary expenditure ceiling and allows the candidate to accept the higher contribution limit.
+The Form 301 declares that the candidate agrees to the voluntary spending limit and allows the candidate to accept contributions at the higher limit.
 Failing to timely file the form will result in a monetary penalty from the Public Ethics Commission.